bloomberg/pystack/README.md

 ## Contribution Licensing

 Since this project is distributed under the terms of an [open source license](LICENSE), contributions that you make are licensed under the same terms.
-In order for us to be able to accept your contributions, we will need explicit confirmation from you that you are able and willing to provide them under these terms, and the mechanism we use to do this is called a Developer's Certificate of Origin [(DCO)](https://github.com/bloomberg/.github/blob/main/DCO.md).
-This is very similar to the process used by the Linux(R) kernel, Samba, and many other major open source projects.
+For us to be able to accept your contributions, we will need explicit confirmation from you that you are able and willing to provide them under these terms, and the mechanism we use to do this is called a Developer's Certificate of Origin [(DCO)](https://github.com/bloomberg/.github/blob/main/DCO.md).
+This is similar to the process used by the Linux(R) kernel, Samba, and many other major open source projects.